Datawrapper99/AgeGroup-based-Death-Monitoring/README.md

 # AgeGroup-based-Death-Monitoring

-## Can we predict German deaths ??
+## Can we predict German deaths??
 Let's find out.
-Hi all, do NPIs aka Lockdowns, Masks or even Vaccination make sense?
-To answer these questions, let us become
+Hi all,

+by referring to NPIs (Lockdowns, Masks, Vaccinations, etc.), which have been imposed on global society